R. Premadasa Stadium: Stadium plan

 Pavilions A and B are fully equipped with seating in two tiers, lower and higher.
 Several corporate boxes are built in these two stands.
 Pavilions C and D are built between the scoreboard in the stadium with a two-tiered seating system.
 The lower tiers have concrete paving allocated for floor seating and the upper tier includes fully standard seating blocks.
 The grandstand and top-level block above the player pavilions have enhanced quality seating.
 Pavilions A and B give a moderate view of the scoreboard while the grandstand not only gives a good view of the scoreboard but also the game and pitch.

 After renovation

 The R Premadasa Stadium hosted seven successful World Cup matches including a quarter-final and a semi-final.
 On 10 May 2011 Sri Lanka Cricket secretary Nishantha Ranatunga confirmed that the first edition of 2011 Sri Lanka Premier League's matches would play at R Premadasa Stadium.
 The tournament was later postponed till 2012 due to financial complications and internal regime change at Sri Lanka Cricket.

 On 21 September 2011, it was announced that the stadium would host fifteen 2012 ICC World Twenty20 matches, including the semi-finals and the final.

 Asia Cup 2023

 The Premdasa Stadium was chosen as one of the four venues to host the matches of the 2023 Asia Cup, which Sri Lanka were co-hosting along with Pakistan.
 The stadium hosted 5 out of the 6 Super Four matches, while also hosting the tournament final.

+T20 World Cup 2026

+The R. Premdasa stadium is the planned venue for eight matches during the ICC Men's 2026 World Cup to be held in February 2026 (co-hosted by India & Sri Lanka).
+A total of eight matches will be held at the venue: five during the initial group stage (Groups A and B), including the India-Pakistan rivalry on Feb 15, and three contests during the Super 8.
+It may host the final as well, in case Pakistan qualifies for the Final.